-the impact and side-effects of which are manifested in the future26.
+Even though the country's Internal Security Policy is not the primary and in principle authority of the Ministry of National Defence, it is directly related to the National Defence Doctrine, to the extent that it aims to eliminate the risk of subversion of the National Defence from within or of its erosion by trends and changes of a social, economic, demographic and ecological nature, the impact and side-effects of which are manifested in the future.
 The improvement of the terms of National Security is achieved through the establishment of National Unity by means of measures aiming to protect the social web and the demographic cohesion, as well as with the improvement of the state's financial status.
 The importance that economy, in particular, plays in the proper and effective defence policy of a nation is justified also historically.